Carbon and energy

 Saving energy where we can

-Offices and stores
+Offices, contact centres and stores

 We save energy in our offices and stores by setting lighting, heating and ventilation to run only when buildings are occupied.
 We use movement sensors in corridors, meeting rooms and washrooms so lights aren’t left on unnecessarily.

 We monitor electricity usage across our stores and other buildings using automatic metering and billing records.
 This activity helps us identify and tackle any sites that have higher than expected consumption; we can take measures such as adjusting heating and lighting controls, replacing inefficient building services and helping our employees to take ownership of energy use.